genhaiyu/jekyll-blog-routine-deploy-script/README.md

 ## Issues

-This script convenient for my routine deployment of `jekyll` blog, if you have questions please let me know.
+This script convenient for my routine deployment of `jekyll` blog, if you have questions or want to give ideas, IS or PR are welcome.

 ## License